Voice debug monitor¶

 - when tools executed

-- whether knowledge base content or conversation history was injected
+- whether knowledge base content, conversation facts, or conversation history were injected

 For the callback assistant, this is the best place to verify that the agent collects the name, company, reason, and callback number in the right order.